 If you are a science geek or have a budding scientist at home, you have probably considered creating your own laboratory.
-Having a space dedicated to experimenting can be fun and is actually easier then you might believe.
+Having a space dedicated to experimenting can be fun and is easier than you might believe.
 With a little planning and safety protocols followed, you can create an amateur science lab in a garage or empty room in your home.
 Consider the type of science you wish to dabble in before you begin building your lab, so you purchase the right equipment for your experiment needs.

 Finding a Space